Fernando-Montes/Finance/README.md

 #### Files to download data:

 -   **SymbolBySector.R**: Helper functions to classify all stocks based on sector and industry based on information from yahoo finance.
 It contains function *list.sectors.industries* that returns a data frame with these information.
 It also saves the data frame *listAll* in *SectorIndustryInfo.RData* that contains sector and industry numbers and names.
--   **Download.R**: Main file to download and save information to be used by the model.
+-   **Updater.r**: File to download and create information to be used later when running the stock model.
 It uses helper functions to create data frame (*stockInfo*) containining stock symbol, sector and industry numbers (in *StockInfo.RData*).
 It also downloads daily and quaterly financial data for all the companies listed in *stockInfo*.
+-   **updater.sh**: Shell script to run Updater.r given input information (if stock list is to be updated, if prices are to be updated, etc.)
+-   **updaterLaunchd.plist**: Launchd (MACOS) script to run updater everyday.

 #### Files to run the model:

--   **StockModel.R**: Main file that prepares the model and runs it.
+-   **StockModelUpdater.R**: Main file that prepares the model and runs it.
 -   **StockInfo.R**: Helper functions to be used by PrepareTable.R
 -   **PrepareTable.R**: Creates data frame *table.model* that contains information for each stock (i.e. current stock price, earnings in the last quarter, equity/debt, moving stock price averages, etc.).
 Some of these variables will be used in the model.
 -   **PrepareTableSector.R**: Adds peer-based-comparison variables to data frame *table.model* (i.e. enterprise value/earnings of the stock / average ratio of its peers).